-Utilize BBC Climate Watch to enhance and support your established weekend news programming by seamlessly placing it during breaks in Weekend Edition or Weekend All Things Considered, or as a tool to forward-promote other news programs throughout your weekend.
+Use BBC Climate Watch to enhance and support your news programming by seamlessly placing it during breaks in Morning Edition/Weekend Edition or All Things Considered/Weekend All Things Considered.
+It may also be used as a tool to forward-promote other climate or news programs throughout your week.

 Included with your BBC World Service affiliation.

 Promote your broadcasts with the BBC Climate Watch logo for web and social media

 Clock and Schedule

 Climate Watch is delivered via ContentDepot file transfer.
 Air Window: available Thursday at 4 p.m.
 ET through Wednesday at 11:00 p.m.
 ET.

 If you have questions regarding managing your subscription or how to automate Climate Watch, please contact APM's ICC at 651-290-1563 or via email at firstname.lastname@example.org.

 Rob Hugh-Jones is currently Editor of the BBC Partner Hub.
 Before that, he was Managing Editor of WNYC's The Takeaway, and Managing Editor of PRI's The World, produced with WGBH in Boston.
 Rob also served as The World's BBC bureau chief for several years.
 Rob completed his graduate studies at the University of Kentucky in Lexington, so his knowledge of the United States – and American radio audiences – runs deep.